Our actions matter and the smallest most inconsequential daily actions add up to a lifetime of impact.

 I’m not sure that there is anything more traditional that a cup of tea and a slice of toast.
 It’s what I had almost every afternoon when I came home from school growing up, and tea is an essential ingredient in what we do at The Sourdough School.
 Not just for a quick cuppa during the day – although we do enjoy a tea break and a chance to chat with students taking courses with us.
 We also use tea in Kvass, and for making some of the bread such as the Earl Grey and gig loaf and in the syrups we use.
 Tea is part of the daily routine here, and as with all the ingredients I use I feel that it is important to understand more about where and how it is grown, and who is doing the growing, picking, processing and packing.

-What we teach is beyond bread.
+What we teach is beyond bread and we mill our town flour with local grains and ingredients such as green tea and cocoa nibs.
 The provenance of everything we use at the school really matters.
 I source flours from mills that I’ve visited myself.
-The sea salt we use is produced on the shores of North Wales, and my own kitchen garden provides us with fresh herbs and vegetables.
+The sea salt we use is produced on the shores of North Wales, and my own kitchen garden provides us with fresh herbs to use in our flour blends and vegetables for lunch.
 Our teas though come from Clipper, the UK’s first Fairtrade tea company.
 It was this desire to understand where my ingredients come from and meet the people producing them, that led me to accept an invitation from Clipper to visit some of the tea estates they work within southern India.

 My trip took me to tea plantations on the slopes of the Nilgiris Mountains, an area that is incredibly beautiful – vidid green, with trees and tea bushes all along the hillsides.
 While I was there I was able to see every step of the tea process, from watching the workers pluck leaves from the tea bushes, singing as they work, to the post-harvest processing of the leaves.
 The work of harvesting the leaves, at just the right growth stage, is physically demanding.
 Groups of women move quickly among the tea bushes, filling both hands with the leaves they pick from just the tips of the stems, then carefully tossing them into big sacks that they carry on their backs.